c3c3l14/speedreader/README.md

+NAME

+        speedreader - Read texts via RSVP

+INSTALLATION:

+        cargo install --git https://github.com/c3c3l14/speedreader/

+SYNOPSIS:

-speedreader v0.0.000
+        speedreader [FLAGS] ...

-SUMMARY:
+DESCRIPTION:

         A Rust based terminal rapid serial visual presentstion (RSVP) speedreading app.
 Flashes a word or short group of words from a text one at a time in the center of the screen in order to aid the user in reading text without moving their eyes.

-INSTALLATION:

-        cargo install --git https://github.com/c3c3l14/speedreader/

-USAGE:

-        speedreader [FLAGS] [OPTIONS]

         FLAGS:
             -h                  Prints help information